apache/pulsar-site/docs/concepts-messaging.md

   For example, in the diagram below, there are 4 non-partitioned topics and 2 consumers.

-  - The non-partitioned topic 1 and non-partitioned topic 4 are assigned to consumer B.
+  - The non-partitioned topic 1 and non-partitioned topic 4 are assigned to consumer B. Consumer A is their stand-by consumer.

-  - The non-partitioned topic 2 and non-partitioned topic 3 are assigned to consumer A.
+  - The non-partitioned topic 2 and non-partitioned topic 3 are assigned to consumer A. Consumer B is their stand-by consumer.

   ![Failover subscriptions](/assets/pulsar-failover-subscriptions-3.svg)